MicahParks/terse-URL/README.md

 - [ ] Write a good README.md.
 - [ ] Move frontend to another repo.
 - [ ] Implement JWT + JWKS authentication?
+- [x] Add a button on form page that will get OG and Twitter meta for a page and populate the form.
 - [x] Visit counts in TerseStore.
 - [x] Social media link preview `inherit` mode that gets the Original URL and uses the meta tags for that.
 - [x] Implement social media link previews.